Young Black woman with braids smiling in grad gown in wheelchair pushed by mom

 Student Support Services

 Student Support Services aids students at the college level who identify as first generation, low income, or a student with a disability.
 The goal of the program is to motivate students toward successful completion of post-secondary education.
 Participants receive academic tutoring, educational planning, academic advising, financial aid counseling, and preparation in enrolling in four-year baccalaureate programs.
-The TRIO Student Support Services program at Cleveland Community College provides students with school supplies as well as college tours that provide them information about their academic programs of interest.
+The TRIO Student Support Services program at Cleveland Community College provides students with school supplies as well as college tours that provide information about their academic programs of interest.

 Talent Search